Learning Visual-Audio Representations for Voice-Controlled Robots: Related Works

 \subsection{Representation learning for robotics}

-Representation learning has shown great potential in learning useful embeddings for downstream control tasks.
+Representation learning has shown great potential in learning useful embeddings for downstream robotic tasks.
 Deep autoencoders are used to encode high-dimensional observations such as images into lower-dimensional vector embeddings.
-These vectors are then used as states or intrinsic reward functions for reinforcement learning~\cite{nair2018visual, wang2020roll}.
-At test time, however, the methods in~\cite{nair2018visual, wang2020roll} require users to provide goal images for task execution while we use voice control, which is an more natural and convenient way of human-robot communication.
+These vectors are then used as states or intrinsic reward functions for RL~\cite{nair2018visual, wang2020roll}.
+At test time, however, the methods in~\cite{nair2018visual, wang2020roll} require users to provide goal images for task execution while our method takes voice commands, which is an more natural and convenient way of human-robot communication.
 Additionally, reconstruction of the input images makes the autoencoders computationally expensive.
 Another line of work uses contrastive loss to learn representations for downstream tasks such as grasping and water pouring~\cite{sermanet2018time, jang2018grasp2vec, nguyen2020robot}.
-One advantage of using contrastive loss is that the loss avoids the reconstruction required by autoencoders.
+Contrastive loss avoids the reconstruction required by autoencoders.
 Different from all of these works that focus mainly on the visual or the text modality, we address the interplay between sight and sound.